csjoshc/csjoshc.github.io/notes/Python/PythonforDataScience/7_ML.md

 * Probability of one event given another event

 ## Regression: Predict a numeric value

+* Used for forecasting, estimation, predictions future trends
+* Input variables can be numeric or categorical
+* Supervised, since the target label is a numeric value

+### Linear regression

+* Simple but powerful model for a linear relationship between input and output; multiple linear regression can handle multiple inputs
+* Regression minimizes the error using the least squares method (square of the distance between the predicted and actual value, or the residual)

 ## Association Analysis - identify associations between items or events (co-occurence)